jbtduremdes/gettingAndCleaningData_datasciencecoursera/CODEBOOK.md

 ### Script Used for Cleaning Data:
 * run_analysis.R

-Notes: The following steps were done to clean the data:
+Notes: The following steps were done to clean the data.

 * Download dataset files into the working directory.
 * Extract dataset files from .zip file.
 * Load features and activity labels into R Studio.